GoogleCloudPlatform/cloud-foundation-fabric/modules/net-ncc/README.md

 This module allows the creation and management of an NCC-based hub-and-spoke architecture.
 It focuses in site-to-cloud connectivity with network virtual appliances (NVAs) as the _backing resource_ for spokes.
 This allows to connect an external network to Google Cloud by using a SD-WAN router or another appliance with BGP capabilities.
 It does not handle site-to-site data transfer which is not available in all regions, in particular in EMEA.

 The module can manage a hub, multiple spokes, and corresponding Cloud Routers and BGP sessions to network virtual appliances.
-The NVAs themselves, VPCs, and other Google Cloud resources should be handled externally.
+The NVAs themselves, VPCs, and other Google Cloud resources should be managed externally.

 ## Examples